AI Summary

 How to translate a form in WordPress?

-To translate a form in WordPress, use a multilingual plugin like WPML.
+To translate a form in WordPress, use a dedicated translation plugin like Universally.

 Next, Explore These Related Articles on AI